Hurricane Irene–Olivia: Impact and records

 As a tropical depression, the cyclone produced a wind gust of 43 mph in Barbados.
 The system also dropped 3.35 in of rainfall in Trinidad.
-Prior to its arrival, officials noted the potential for the depression to bring flash flooding to northern Venezuela, as well as heavy rainfall to the ABC islands.
-Later as a tropical storm, Irene brushed San Andrés island in the western Caribbean with gale-force winds; no major damage was reported there.
+Later as a tropical storm, Irene brushed San Andrés island in the western Caribbean with gale-force winds.

 Prior to the hurricane's landfall in Nicaragua, the country's army evacuated about 500 people from a settlement near Bluefields, and along the coastline, boats were advised to remain at port.
 When it moved ashore, the hurricane produced sustained winds of 46 mph in Bluefields.
 The winds destroyed 27 houses in the region.
-Observations were not available in the sparsely populated region near where Irene moved ashore, although winds were believed to have reached hurricane force there.
 Reconnaissance planes reported heavy structural and tree damage in southeastern Nicaragua.
 Satellite imagery suggested that heavy rainfall occurred from Panama through Honduras, and one location in Nicaragua reported more than 6.3 in of precipitation.
 The rainfall caused flooding in many communities, killing three people in Rivas.
 At least five rivers reported flooding; along one of the rivers, 35 houses were inundated, and along another, the floodwaters swept away all of the crops and personal belongings of three villages.
 Across the country, the hurricane destroyed 96 homes, and 1,200 people were left homeless.
 In Costa Rica, Irene's passage resulted in more than $1 million (USD) in damage to the banana crop.

 Late in its duration, Hurricane Olivia brought increased moisture into the southwest United States.
 More than 2 in of rainfall were reported across Arizona and New Mexico.
 Light precipitation was also reported in western Texas and southeastern California.
 The National Weather Service issued flash flood warnings throughout the region.
 Near Yuma, Arizona, thunderstorms caused three major power outages and produced flooding that resulted in the closure of a portion of U.S. Route 95.
 In Navajo and Pinal counties, the rainfall damaged roads, bridges, sewers, and homes, which amounted to about $250,000 in repair work for the state of Arizona.
 The storm's moisture also produced locally heavy snowfall in higher elevations in the Rocky Mountains.

 Irene–Olivia is unusual in that it survived passage from the Atlantic to Pacific Ocean.
 Only nine other named storms are known to have done so.
 Irene was the first of four Atlantic-to-Pacific crossover tropical cyclones in the 1970s, three of four which took eastern Pacific names starting with the letter O.